Pfizer sees no antitrust hurdles from buying AstraZeneca

 "We don't see any substantial antitrust issues on this deal anywhere in the world," Read told a panel of British lawmakers.

-The U.S. drugmaker has fuelled a major political row with its $106 billion (62.9 billion pounds) plan to acquire AstraZeneca, which has been rebuffed by the smaller British company.
+The U.S. drugmaker has fuelled a major political row with its $106 billion plan to acquire AstraZeneca, which has been rebuffed by the smaller British company.

 The deal would be the largest foreign takeover of a British firm and is opposed by many scientists, trade unions and politicians who fear for British science jobs given Pfizer's track record of cost cutting after past acquisitions.